Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Nevada

 Citation: Rev. Stat. § 432B.260; DCFS Pol.
 Man. § 0519

 Upon receipt of a report concerning the possible abuse or neglect of a child, an agency that provides child welfare services shall conduct an evaluation no later than 3 days after the report or notification was received to determine whether an investigation is warranted.
-For the purposes of this subsection, an investigation is not warranted if the alleged abuse or neglect of the child or the alleged effect of FASD, prenatal substance abuse, or withdrawal symptoms resulting from any prenatal drug exposure of the newborn infant could be eliminated if the child and the family of the child are referred to or participate in social or health services offered in the community, or both.
+For the purposes of this subsection, an investigation is not warranted if the alleged abuse or neglect of the child or the alleged effect of FASD, prenatal substance use disorder, or withdrawal symptoms resulting from any prenatal substance exposure of the newborn infant could be eliminated if the child and the family of the child are referred to or participate in social or health services offered in the community, or both.

-- The nature and extent of the effects of the prenatal alcohol and/or drug exposure on the newborn and the nature of the withdrawal symptoms (NAS), including the medical diagnosis and/or lab results
+- The nature and extent of the effects of prenatal alcohol or drug exposure on the newborn and the nature of the withdrawal symptoms (NAS), including the medical diagnosis or lab results

 - The type of drug exposure